 Given the difficult international environment that Thailand found itself in after the war, Pridi and his civilian Free Thai government could only adopt one of two approaches for coping with the territorial issue.
-One was to restore amicable relations with Britain and the US, especially with the latter, to gain support in peace negotiations with France in order to retain at least some portion of the four provinces recovered in 1941.
-The other approach was to advocate the United Nations principle of national self-determination and demand the independence of Laos and Cambodia inclusive of the four provinces.
-This second approach formed the basis for Pridi's concept of a Southeast Asian League made up of Thailand and the independent states of Indochina.
+One was to restore amicable relations with Britain and the U.S., especially with the latter, to gain support in peace negotiations with France in order to retain at least some portion of the four provinces that Thailand had recovered in 1941.
+The other approach was to advocate the United Nation's principle of national self-determination and demand the independence of Laos and Cambodia inclusive of the four provinces.
+This second approach formed the basis for Pridi's concept of a Southeast Asian league made up of Thailand and the independent states of Indochina.

-Even before the end of the war, Pridi and the other leaders of the Free Thai movement recognized that trying to retain Thailand's territories in Indochina while supporting Indochina's independence did not represent compatible policies.
-The dilemma they felt came out in a remark by Prime Minister Thamrong Nawasawat, whose cabinet had inherited the policies of the Pridi cabinet.
-Speaking to the House of Representatives (the lower house of the National Assembly) on 5 November 1947, Thamrong commented,
+Even before the end of the war, Pridi and the other leaders of the Free Thai movement recognized that trying to retain Thailand's territories in Indochina while supporting Indochina's independence were not really compatible policies.
+The dilemma they felt came out in a remark by Prime Minister Thamrong Nawasawat, whose cabinet had inherited the policies of Pridi cabinet.
+Speaking to the House of Representatives (the lower house of the National Assembly) on 5 November 1947, Thamrong commented, this clearly to the commission of conciliation.
+What I mean is that in the [mediation of the] Franco-Siamese Agreement of Settlement, there was only the choice of leaving unchanged or of revising the [borders in the 1893, 1904, 1907] treaties.
+Matters that were political issues were outside of the commission of conciliation's authority.2

 We were never determined to regain the territories at any cost.
-Were Laos and Cambodia to become totally independent nations, then what both of them did, and whether they formed a federation with someone else or not would be a problem for the future and for them to decide.
+Were Laos and Cambodia to become totally independent nations, then what both of them did, and whether they formed a federation with someone else or not was a problem for the future and for them to decide.
 Without doubt Thailand would have benefited from the outcome.
-However, we were not able to state this clearly to the Commission of Conciliation.
-What I mean is that in the [mediation of the] Franco-Siamese Agreement of Settlement, there was only the choice of leaving unchanged or of revising the [borders in the 1893, 1904, 1907 Franco-Siamese] treaties.
-Matters that were political issues were outside of the Commission of Conciliation's authority.2
+However, we were not able to state